 With a voice like a mash-up of Art Garfunkel and Paul Simon, and a finger-picking style on his guitar that blends well with some tasteful orchestration, MG Boulter has produced a personal album full of stories growing up in a seaside town (well, it works for Ed Sheeran, right?), and even comes up with a driving rocker in “Soft White Belly”, perfect for driving your convertible with the top down on Southend sea front.

 So there you are.
-Sixteen reasons not to buy that Cure picture disc…*
+Seventeen reasons not to buy that Cure picture disc…*

 Here’s a playlist of a selection of songs from the above albums: